-Getting stuff done usually requires coordinating efforts with other people.
-Which often translates into setting up dedicated spaces in which to discuss, create, prioritize and decide together.
+Meeting facilitation is a vital skill for anyone leading a group and hoping to get stuff done.
+When we facilitate a meeting, this means setting up a dedicated spaces in which to discuss, create, prioritize and decide together.
 Those spaces are different from our normal interactions.
-They are set aside from the rest of the flow of the day, and they have rituals to start and end: we call them meetings.
+They are set aside from the rest of the flow of the day and have rituals for starting, ending and running them.
+We call them meetings.

-Learning how to facilitate a meeting effectively and improve team interactions is a valuable skill.
+Learning how to facilitate a meeting effectively and improve team interactions is a valuable skill for managers, leaders and facilitators alike.
 Read on to find out how you can improve how you plan and run your meetings!

 I know, from lived experience, that meetings can be pleasant experiences of learning and empowerment, where collective genius is unleashed, trust heightened, and good work gets done.
 Having meetings like that has been my privilege… for I also know that meetings can be awful, feel like a terrible waste of time, leave attendees with a headache, and even ruin relationships.

 In this article, I will be presenting some ideas and practical tools anyone can use to improve your meeting facilitation.
 Changing the way a meeting is run may seem like a small step, but it is a step in the direction of changing the culture towards a more collaborative and proactive future!

 Meeting facilitation is the act of carefully designing and guiding a meeting process so that it is productive, engaging and easier for all team members to be involved.

 Running a meeting with a facilitation mindset often means creating a more participatory process and using effective facilitation techniques to stay on time, be effective and achieve your meeting goals.
 If you’re having ineffective or unproductive meetings, this is a great prompt to introduce meeting facilitation to your organization.